Tocharians: Tarim mummies

+It is unknown whether the mummies are connected with the frescoes painted at Tocharian sites more than two millennia later, which also depict some figures with light hair color.
+However, genetic studies have failed to find a direct link between the mummies and the Tocharians.

 A genetic study of remains from the oldest layer of the Xiaohe Cemetery found that the maternal lineages were a mixture of east and west Eurasian types, while all the paternal lineages were of west Eurasian type.

-It is unknown whether they are connected with the frescoes painted at Tocharian sites more than two millennia later, which also depict light eyes and hair color.